reyesGeorge/reyesGeorge/README.md

 - ⚡ Fun fact:
   - I could make 130 proof rum from scratch if I was stranded on an island 🥭🌴
+  - If we flipped a coin and it landed on heads or tails I could build you a mobile application for iOS/Android faster than the Federal Reserve mints new coins